max-mapper/whitespace/readme.md

 ### usage

-pass a filename or list of filenames as arguments and whitespace will remove trailing whitespace and update them in-place
+pass a filename or glob as arguments and whitespace will remove trailing whitespace and update them in-place

 ```
 whitespace file.js